Deep Agents

 descriptionstringSkill description

-skillMdPathstringPath to the SKILL.md file
+hoststringPath to the SKILL.md on the host

 Skill Classifier